 Your human resources departments are bringing in the new hires that fit the job positions perfectly and have just the right motivation and drive to spur your existing project teams to even greater heights of success.
-Yet they are barely lasting 3 months at their desks.
-From being bright-eyed and eager to becoming disillusioned and disgruntled, the new hires are turning in their resignation letters before jogging to the office doors with their final pay checks in hand.
+Yet they are barely lasting three months at their desks.
+From bright-eyed and eager to disillusioned and disgruntled, the new hires are turning in their resignation letters before jogging to the office doors with their final paychecks in hand.
 When inquiring about the reason why they are leaving, you hear the same thing repeated over and over again.
-They don't feel included in the office dynamics.
+They don’t feel included in the office dynamics.

 Very rarely can you walk into an office today and not find exclusive groups of people in the room.
 These tight-knit workers are sharing lunch tables in the break room, discussing the latest project work orders, and buying each other a few drinks after work.
 Workers become migratory in the office as they home in on other employees that either share their general opinions, beliefs, work ethics, lifestyles, career goals and a range of other behaviors, emotions or mentalities.
 They bond into tight groups that can dictate the workplace culture in unique, productive, and sometimes scary ways.